Intervention/imagehash/README.md

 	Image 2 hash: 8f9e9d8b0f0f1f07 (1000111110011110100111011000101100001111000011110001111100000111)
 	Hamming distance: 35

+## Security

+If you discover any security related issues, please email oliver@intervention.io directly.

 ## Authors

 This project is based on work originally developed by [Jens Segers](https://github.com/jenssegers) and released under the MIT License.
 Many thanks to him for sharing his code with the community, which made this fork possible.